FallenShard/FallenShard.github.io/crisp.md

 <div class="col-12 content-text">

     <p>
-        Crisp is a personal open-source project created with an intent to showcase reference implementations and appearances of various rendering techniques I've encountered throughout studying and independent exploration of topics in computer graphics.
+        Crisp is a personal open-source project created with an intent to showcase reference implementations and examples of various rendering techniques I've encountered throughout studies and independent exploration of topics in computer graphics.
     </p>
     <p>
-        The application includes rendering algorithms and topics approached with either rasterization or ray tracing.
+        The application includes a selection of algorithms that cover real-time rendering, simulations and traditional path tracing.
-        In addition, there's also a small, custom GUI layer for learning purposes.
     </p>
     <p>
-        The real-time (rasterization) rendering part of the project is built on top of Vulkan API.
-The ray tracer subsystem is inspired by the architecture of Nori, an educational ray tracer used in the Computer Graphics AS15 course at ETH Zurich.
+        The real-time rendering pipeline is built on top of Vulkan API.
+The CPU path tracer subsystem is inspired by the architecture of Nori, an educational ray tracer used in the Computer Graphics AS15 course at ETH Zurich.
     </p>
     <p>